System C Integration with CareFlow: Understanding HL7 Message Types and Flows

 Given the complexity of HL7 messaging and the critical role CareFlow plays in NHS Trust operations, many organisations choose to partner with integration specialists.
 At 6B, our expertise lies in navigating the technical and operational complexities of System C integration, ensuring that new digital solutions work seamlessly within CareFlow ecosystems.
 We provide support from initial planning through to live deployment, helping innovators accelerate adoption while maintaining compliance and patient safety.

 System C’s CareFlow EPR is a cornerstone of modern NHS digital infrastructure, and its ability to communicate through HL7 messaging is fundamental to its success.
 For digital health innovators, understanding HL7 message types and flows is not just a technical requirement but a strategic advantage.
 By mastering MPI, ADT, referral, order and result messaging, innovators can ensure their solutions integrate seamlessly, supporting clinicians, administrators, and patients alike.
+Just as importantly, by understanding message envelopes, acknowledgements, mapping design, local code governance, testing obligations, clinical safety expectations and the growing relationship between HL7 and FHIR, innovators can build integrations that are not only functional on day one but resilient for the long term.
 With the right technical approach and strategic partners, System C integration becomes a powerful enabler of digital health innovation in the UK.

 Is your team looking for help with System C CareFlow integration?
 Click the button below.